When a $12,000 luxury festival in a Caribbean paradise turns into chaos

 "We just realized it was all a complete cluster and nothing was ready, there was no organization, there was no leadership," said William Finley, from Raleigh, North Carolina.

-He and three friends spent $8,000 for "The Lodge" package at the festival.
+He and three friends spent $8,000 to attend the festival.
 But when they arrived, they found the housing was just unmarked tents, and they struggled to figure out where their luggage had been taken.

 "It was horrible, (like) summer camp.
 Everything about it was a sham."